Tisa Chang: Career

 In addition to her work as artistic director at Pan Asian Repertory Theatre, Chang has also directed some of her own plays and musicals for the group.
 She directed the world premiere of Shanghai Lil's at the Pan Asian Repertory Theatre in 1997, and returned to direct a new production in November 2011 at the West End Theatre in New York.
 In 1988, she was awarded a Theatre World Special Award for the establishment of Pan Asian and her directorial work.
 Chang has also won the 2002 Lifetime Achievement Award from the Organization of Chinese Americans, the 2001 Lee Reynolds Award from the League of Professional Theatre Women, the 1993 Chinese American Cultural Pioneer Tribute from New York City Council Andrew Stein, and the 1991 Barnard Medal of Distinction.
 She is currently on the executive board of the Stage Directors and Choreographers Society.

 In 2016, Chang was an honoree at East West Players annual awards dinner and silent auction.
 She received the Visionary Award, which seeks to celebrate "individuals who have raised the visibility of the Asian Pacific American (APA) community through their craft."
 In an interview, Chang shared her vision for East West Players and Pan Asian to collaborate and grow.

 Personal life

 Chang married Ernest Abuba on January 25, 1976, at the La MaMa Annex.
 He worked as an actor, playwright, and director at Pan Asian.
-They divorced in the early 1990s, but have remained friends.
+They divorced in the early 1990s, but remained friends.
 They had one son together, named Auric Kang.